-After checking the connections you still get no power to the scanner, it is recommended you contact the manufacturer of the scanner.
+After checking the connections, if you still get no power to the scanner, we recommend you contact the manufacturer of the scanner.

 Parallel port scanner troubleshooting

-If you have another device connected in between the scanner and the computer, turn off the computer and temporally disconnect the devices connected to or from the scanner.
-If, after disconnecting these devices, the scanner works, it is likely that another device may have issues or may be unable to work with other parallel devices.
+If another device connects between the scanner and computer, turn off the computer and temporally disconnect the devices connected to or from the scanner.
+If, after disconnecting these devices, the scanner works, it's likely that device has issues or cannot work with other parallel devices.

 PC Windows users verify no TSRs are running in the background

-Press CTRL + ALT + DEL and end task all currently running software except explorer and Systray and scan again.
-If this resolves your issue it's a possibility that an application in the background such as a virus utility is preventing your scanner from scanning.
+Press Ctrl+Alt+Deland end task all currently running software, except explorer and Systray, and then scan again.
+If this resolves your issue, background applications (e.g., antivirus program) is preventing your scanner from working correctly.